Iqbal Qadri

-Iqbal Qadri (اقبال قادری; born 21 November 1948) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from 2008 to May 2018.
+Iqbal Qadri (اقبال قادری; born 21 November 1948) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to May 2018.
 Previously he had been a member of the Provincial Assembly of Sindh from 2002 to 2007.

 Early life and education

 He was born on 21 November 1948.

 He has the degree of Bachelor of Laws and Master of Arts.

 Political career

 Qadri is a lawyer by profession and has been a member of Muttahida Qaumi Movement (MQM) since 1992.

-He was elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-96 (Karachi-VIII) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-96 (Karachi-VIII) in the 2002 Pakistani general election.
 He received 22,534 votes and defeated Amanullah Khan Niazi, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-241 (Karachi-III) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-241 (Karachi-III) in the 2008 Pakistani general election.
 He received 93,617 voted and defeated Zarbali Syed, a candidate of Awami National Party (ANP).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-241 (Karachi-III) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-241 (Karachi-III) in the 2013 Pakistani general election.
 He received 95,584 votes and defeated Saeed Ahmed Afridi, a candidate of Pakistan Tehreek-e-Insaf (PTI).